Average Price for Estate Planning Services in Texas

 What Determines the Cost of Estate Planning?

 Several key elements influence the final price tag for your Texas estate plan.
 Think of it like building a house – a simple bungalow is going to cost significantly less than a sprawling mansion.
-Similarly, a basic will is going to be less expensive than a comprehensive plan with trusts, powers of attorney, and advanced directives.
+Similarly, a basic will is going to be less expensive than a comprehensive plan with trusts, powers of attorney, and advance directives.
 Here’s a closer look at the price drivers:

 The Complexity of Your Estate